seomoz/process_tree_dictionary/README.md

      and then use `Agent.get/2` and `Agent.update/2` to manage the state.
-This has the advantage of working correctly for tests that use the fake S3 module in a spawned process, but is not compatible with `async: false` tests.
+This has the advantage of working correctly for tests that use the fake S3 module in a spawned process, but is not compatible with `async: true` tests.
 Even worse, if you forget to change `async: true` to `async: false`, it can lead to flickering tests.